 ‘The First One Hundred Years of RAS Korea: 1900 – 2000‘ written by Horace G. Underwood, Litt D.

-The emblem of Royal Asiatic Society Korea expresses its purpose through Chinese characters: 槿 근 (top right), 域 역 (bottom right), 菁 청 (top left), 莪 아 (bottom left), pronounced Kŭn Yŏk Ch’ŏng A (Geun Yeok Cheong A).
+The emblem of RAS Korea expresses its purpose through Chinese characters: 槿 근 (top right), 域 역 (bottom right), 菁 청 (top left), 莪 아 (bottom left), pronounced Kŭn Yŏk Ch’ŏng A (Geun Yeok Cheong A).
 The first two characters mean “the hibiscus region,” referring to Korea, while the other two are “scholarly education.”
 We might say, then, “Promote Scholarly Studies of Korea.”

 Phone (02) 763-9483